JordanRickman/b/README.md

   }
 }
 ```
-`b.js` gives you all the expressive power of Bash one-liners, right in your JS code!
+`b` gives you all the expressive power of Bash one-liners, right in your JavaScript code!

 Async, but Sequential
 ---
-`b.js` wouldn't be much fun if you had to write this
+**b.js** wouldn't be much fun if you had to write this
 ```javascript
 await b`my first command`
 await b`a second command`